 Constitution of the Central Board of Directors

-Non-official Directors: Besides the official directors, the RBI Act empowers the government to nominate non-official directors comprised of:
+Non-official Directors: RBI Act empowers the government to nominate non-official directors comprised of:

 - Ten Directors from various fields and Two Government Officials